 Coronary heart disease, or ischemic heart disease, occurs when plaque builds up inside the arteries.
-Plaque causes the arteries to become more narrow and harden.
-The blood and oxygen that is able to travel to the heart is slowed down or stops altogether.
+Plaque causes the arteries to become more narrow and hardened.
+The blood and oxygen that are able to travel to the heart are slowed down or stop altogether.

 Heart disease can cause a heart attack.
 Even though this medical problem is serious, heart disease may or may not qualify for disability benefits, depending on the specifics.

 You need to meet the requirements on the Social Security Administration’s listing for ischemic heart disease.
 These include an exercise tolerance test that shows a depression, at least a 0.1 millivolt ST elevation above resting baseline, decrease of at least 10mm Hg in systolic pressure, ischemia at an exercise level of 5 METs or less or three separate ischemic episodes that required revascularization or was not amendable with it within a 12 month period or coronary artery disease.

 Your condition must be either terminal or expected to last at least 12 months.